mathigon/textbooks/content/functions/content.md

 > section: inverse
 > sectionStatus: dev

+// NOTE
+// Local server trouble - not able to visualize design decisions.
+Followed the conventions I could find in terms of notes, fixme tags, image/ graph mock-ups, and targets.
+Targets do not have objects set, but the syntax should indicate where the target is intended to go.
+Worked last to first.
+Some of these conventions change as I learned more from other code.

 {.todo} Coming Soon!
 Team sports is a world of split-second decisions and fast-moving bodies.
 Teammates choose where to place a pass.
 Referees decide who gains possession of the ball.
 Fans follow the action from great distances.
 In all these cases, jersey colour is deciding factor in how these instantaneous decisions are made.